White House strategy to manage documents fallout takes shape - KTVZ

 Republican interest in Biden’s issues while expressing general ambivalence to Trump’s handling of hundreds more classified documents and refusal to turn them over to the government upon repeated request has provided a steady stream of quotes and clips for White House officials to cite as evidence of partisan intent.

 The pledge of “full cooperation” is specifically tied to the special counsel, officials note.
-When it comes to the requests and letters they’ve received from House Republicans, the scale of the cooperation included in those responses is likely to be dependent on whether those requests have been made in “good faith,” Ian Sams, spokesman for the White House counsel’s office, told reporters during a Tuesday conference call.
+When it comes to the requests and letters they’ve received from House Republicans, the scale of the cooperation included in those responses is likely to be dependent on whether those requests have been made in “good faith,” Sams told reporters during a Tuesday conference call.

 Implicit in that is the fact that White House officials don’t appear to view any of the efforts as tethered to “good faith” based on their rhetorical broadsides this week, in part due to the stated reticence in probing Trump’s legal issues.